Concept Feature Incremental Processing Performance Architecture ~10 min read

 This is a generic mechanism applicable to all data sources, so all data sources can leverage this even if there’s no source-specific change capture.

-When source connector provides advanced features to list entries, for example, list most recently changed entries.
-CocoIndex could take advantage of that to provide more efficient change detection.
+When the source connector provides advanced features to list entries, for example, listing most recently changed entries, CocoIndex could take advantage of that to provide more efficient change detection.

-CocoIndex could monitor the change based on last modified vs last poll time, periodic trigger to check modified entries.
-However this cannot capture full change, for example when an entry has been deleted.
+CocoIndex could monitor the change based on last modified vs last poll time, with a periodic trigger to check modified entries.
+However, this cannot capture full change, for example when an entry has been deleted.

-In CocoIndex, every piece of the lego block in the pipeline can be cached.
+In CocoIndex, every piece of the building block in the pipeline can be cached, keyed by memoization keys.
 Currently, whether or not cache is enabled is decided by the implementation of the function.
 For builtin functions, if it performs heavy transformation, cache is enabled.

 For example, this enables cache for a standalone function: